 When you end your event, the stream will archive as a video and be available in your video manager.
 You can revisit your analytics by opening the video's settings and navigating to Analytics.

 The metrics provided are the same as you would see for any uploaded video as detailed here, and accounts for both live viewers and viewers who watched the archived video within the last 30 days.
-You can get a more in-depth look at your video's performance in the advanced analytics dashboard.
+You can get a more in-depth look at your video's performance in the advanced analytics dashboard, which you can access by clicking Advanced report.

 In addition to the other analytics shown on this panel, archived events will also include a Live heading here, allowing you to see information about the viewers you had while your event was live, including: